 noun

-a feeling or deep pleasure or satisfaction derived from one's own achievements, the achievements of those with whom one is closely associated, or from qualities or possessions that are widely admired.
+- 1.a feeling or deep pleasure or satisfaction derived from one's own achievements, the achievements of those with whom one is closely associated, or from qualities or possessions that are widely admired."the team was bursting with pride after recording a sensational victory"

-synonyms:pleasurejoydelightgratificationfulfillmentsatisfaction, a sense of achievement
+synonyms: pleasure, joy, delight, gratification, fulfillment, satisfaction, a sense of achievement

-"take pride in a good job well done"
+"take pride in a good job well done" - 2.a group of lions forming a social unit.

 verb

-"she'd always prided herself on her ability to deal with a crisis"
+- 1.be especially proud of a particular quality or skill."she'd always prided herself on her ability to deal with a crisis"

-synonyms:be proud of, be proud of oneself for, take pride in, take satisfaction in,congratulate oneself on, pat oneself on the back for
+synonyms: be proud of, be proud of oneself for, take pride in, take satisfaction in,congratulate oneself on, pat oneself on the back for

 "Lucas prides himself on his knowledge of wine"